MolecularOncologyLab/plasmaCHORD/README.md

 # cfDNA Variant Origin Classifier

-This repository contains the code and analysis from the paper "Machine Learning Approaches to Determine Variant Origin in Liquid Biopsies" by Canzoniero et al.
+This repository contains the code and analysis from the paper "plasmaCHORD-A Machine Learning Approach to Distibguish Clonal Hematopoesis-Derived Variants in Liquid Biopsies from Patients with Solid Tumors" by Canzoniero et al.

 ### Pipeline Overview:
 1. **Sample Alignment and Pre-processing**